lcary/nbd/demo/README.md

 nbd tutorial
 ============

-This is a far-too-simple example of using the tool to convert from ipynb files to python and plain text files.

-_TODO_: Create an example with a non-trivial diff that wouldn't normally work in git diff.

-This assumes you've already taken the steps to build and install `nbd`
+This tutorial assumes you've already taken the steps to build and install `nbd`.

 Check for changes
 -----------------

-Lets start by changing the working directory to the root directory of the repo, e.g.:
+Lets start by changing the working directory to the demo/ directory in the repo, e.g.:
 ```
-[demo@nbd]$ cd ~/workspace/nbd/
+[demo@nbd]$ cd ~/workspace/nbd/demo
 ```

 Run as follows:
 ```
-[demo@nbd]$ ./test_run.sh example/def_wikipedia_visualization.ipynb
+[demo@nbd]$ nbd demo.ipynb
 2017-09-28 01:31:20,866 - INFO - nbd: git diff output below (no output == no diff)
 [demo@nbd]$
 ```